ottopaulsen/MMM-MQTT/README.md

 ## Configuration

-This is the default configuration with description.
-Put it in the `MagicMirror/config/config.js`:
+Here is an example configuration with description.
+Put it in the `MagicMirror/config/config.js` file:

     {
         module: 'MMM-MQTT',
         position: 'bottom_left',
         header: 'MQTT',
         config: {
+            mqttServers: [
+                {
+                    address: 'localhost',  // Server address or IP address
+                    port: '1883',          // Port number if other than default
-            mqttUser: 'user',         // Leave out for no user
+                    user: 'user',          // Leave out for no user
-            mqttPassword: 'password', // Leave out for no password
+                    password: 'password',  // Leave out for no password
-            mqttServer: 'localhost',
                     subscriptions: [
                         {
-                    topic: 'sensor/1/temperature',
-                    label: 'Temperature',
+                            topic: 'smoky/1/inside/temperature', // Topic to look for
+                            label: 'Temperatur', // Displayed in front of value
+                            suffix: '°C',        // Displayed after the value
-                    decimals: 1,
+                            decimals: 1,         // Round numbers to this number of decimals
+                            sortOrder: 10,       // Can be used to sort entries in the same table
+                            maxAgeSeconds: 60    // Reduce intensity if value is older },
+                        {
+                            topic: 'smoky/1/inside/humidity',
+                            label: 'Luftfuktighet',
-                    suffix: '°C'
+                            suffix: '%',
+                            decimals: 0,
+                            sortOrder: 20,
+                            maxAgeSeconds: 60
                         },
                         {
-                    topic: 'sensor/1/humidity',
+                            topic: 'smoky/1/inside/smoke',
-                    label: 'Humidity',
+                            label: 'Røyk',
-                    decimals: 0
+                            sortOrder: 30,
+                            maxAgeSeconds: 60
                         },
                         {
                             topic: 'guests',
                             label: 'First guest',
                             jsonpointer: '/people/0/name'
                         }
                     ]
                 }
+            ],
         }
+    }

+mqttServers is an array, so you can add multiple servers to the same config.
+You can also use the module multiple places on the mirror/screen.

 ### JSON Data